ttm/mass/notes.md

 * add about the implementations with HRTF in the sec 3: maybe make a musical piece using only IID and ITD and using HRTFs.
+* Doppler: Change the y z coordinates, link to IID and ITD and make a more compelling argument about the change in power.
+* Add about the functions implemented.

 Extra:
 * How much is the deviation of the notes in the